This post may include affiliate links. Thank you for your support.

 • ¾ tsp Italian Seasoning

-• Kosher Salt & Fresh Ground Black Pepper
+• to taste Kosher Salt & Fresh Ground Black Pepper

 • ¼-½ tsp Crushed Red Pepper Flakes – adjust to taste